Skip to main content

 1. From a productivity profile, click the Add New Rule button.
 The Create Rule Object panel will open on the right side of the screen:

 2. Select a Rule Object Type.
-You can choose from these types: Activity, Regexp, and Category.
+You can choose from the following types: Activity, Regexp, and Category.
+What you choose here will determine what you can enter/select in the Rule Object Value field below.

 4. For Category, select from a list of available categories (see the Categories section below to learn how to create or edit categories).